AlysonBasilio/rinha-de-backend-2025/README.md

 - **Transparency**: Same API interface regardless of which service is used
 - **Monitoring**: Detailed logging for service selection and fallback events

+### 5. Payment Service Tracking

+**Decision**: Track which payment service (default or fallback) was used for each payment.

+**Reasoning**:
+- **Cost Analysis**: Monitor usage patterns to optimize service costs
+- **Performance Monitoring**: Identify fallback frequency and service reliability
+- **Audit Trail**: Maintain records of which external service processed each payment
+- **Business Intelligence**: Enable reporting on service usage and effectiveness
+- **Troubleshooting**: Facilitate debugging by knowing which service handled specific payments

 ## Payment Service Integration

-The application integrates with external payment services using a sophisticated routing system that automatically handles failover between default and fallback services.
+The application integrates with external payment services using a sophisticated routing system that automatically handles failover between default and fallback services while tracking which service was used.

 ### Service Architecture